 Physicians, technologists, medical physicists and radiation safety professionals all play a role in assuring the best diagnostic image quality while minimizing patient radiation exposure.
 The professionals that oversee the use of ionizing radiation at Children's are leading national and international efforts towards radiation dose reduction through programs such as the "Image Gently" campaign, which aims to keep the medical use of radiation as safe as possible for children.

 Further information about these efforts may be found at the website of the Alliance for Radiation Safety in Pediatric Imaging.
-If you have any specific questions please contact William A. Lorenzen, MS, of Children's Radiation Safety Office, at (617) 355-7517 or via email: William Lorenzen.
+If you have any specific questions regarding X-ray exposure, please contact Kevin Buckley, MSc, our X-ray Safety Officer, at (617) 355-7182 or via email.
+For specific questions regarding Nuclear Medicine radiation exposure, please contact William A. Lorenzen, MS, our Radiation Safety Officer, at (617) 355-7517 or via email.